 Before:

-Another room, more green carpet and polystyrene ceiling tiles.
+This was yet another room with green carpet (actually this was more like teal carpet) and polystyrene ceiling tiles.
 In other words, this room looked like all the rest when we bought the house.
+This room also had a door that led out to the front porch.

 After: